 Students should maintain regular contact with the committee members and work closely especially with the committee chair during the research and writing process.
 While each student has different ways of working with committee members, students should expect to revise each chapter several times based on the committee’s input.
 The thesis must conform to the Style and Policy Manual For Theses and Dissertations.

 Students must give committee members ample time, usually no less than four weeks, to read the completed thesis and to determine whether it is ready for defense.
 When the entire committee has approved it for defense, the student must get the Graduate Chair’s approval to schedule the oral defense.
 The entire committee must be present at the defense.
-In cases where any of the committee members is out of town on the scheduled defense date, the member may participate in the defense through Skype with the approval of the Graduate Division.
+In cases where any of the committee members is out of town on the scheduled defense date, the member may participate in the defense through Skype with the approval of the Office of Graduate Education.
 During the defense, the student may make a brief statement about the thesis.
 The committee members will then ask questions and make comments on the thesis, and the student is expected to defend her work.
 A majority of the committee members, including the committee chair, must vote “pass” in order for the student to pass the defense.
-The student may be required to make some revisions based on the comments made during the defense before submitting the final thesis to the Graduate Division.
+The student will be required to make revisions based on the comments made during the defense before submitting the final thesis to the Office of Graduate Education.